LibreWeb/LibreWeb-Browser/docs/research.md

 ### IPFS

-A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.
+[IPFS](https://github.com/ipfs/go-ipfs) is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.

-IPFS duplicates all content, require pinning of data.
+Its really a good candidate to use!
+Although IPFS duplicates all content, and require pinning of data (but the last one can be abstracted away).

 Why are they using the current DNS system?
+IPNS isn't the full solution.

 ### Solid